-2100 Mechanical Drawing (\$2)

-Introductory course for freshman engineering students who do not present mechanical drawing fo rentrance.
+- 2100 Mechanical Drawing (\$2) - Introductory course for freshman engineering students who do not present me-chanical drawing for entrance.
 Intended to serve as preparation for Drawing 2101.
 Use of instruments, drafting technique, lettering, orthographic projection, geometrical construction, conventions, and symbols.
 Two lectures and four hours of supervised drawing per week.
-Credit may not be used to satisfy requirements for engineering degrees.

-2101 Engineering Drawing (\$2)

-Freehand lettering, orthographic projection, auxiliary and sectional views, dimensioning, cams, gears, assembly and detail drawing, and pictorial methods.
+Credit may not be used to satisfy requirements for angineering degrees for engineering degrees. - 2101 Engineering Drawing (\$2) Freehand lettering, orthographic projection, auxiliary and sectional views, di-mensioning, cams, gears, assembly and detail drawing, and pictorial methods.
 Two lectures and four hours of supervised drawing per week.
-Prerequisite: One year of high-school mechanical drawing or Drawing 2100.

-2102 Descriptive Geometry (\$2)
+Prercquisite: One year of high-school mechanical drawing or Drawing 2100. - 2102 Descriptive Geometry (\$2)

-Principal, auxiliary, and oblique views; straight- and curved-line problems; planes; intersection and development of surfaces; single-curved, warped, and double-curved surfaces; mining problems; perspective drawings.
-Two lectures and four hours of supervised drawing per week.
+[ 302 Principal, auxiliary, and oblique views; straight- and curved-line problems; planes; intersection and development of surfaces; single-curved, warped, and double-curved surfaces; mining problems; perspective drawings.
+Two lectures and four hours of surfaces; mining problems; perspective drawings. and four hours of supervised drawing per week.
 Prerequisite: Drawing 2101 and registration in Mathematics 2110.

-2210 Shades and Shadows, and Perspective (\$2)

-General method of oblique projection applied to the determination of shades and shadows on elementary and architectural forms; applications of one, two, and three-point perspective; development of the perspective plan and shades and shadows in perspective.
+2210 Shades and Shadows, and Perspective (\$2) [ 310 General method of oblique projection applied to the determination of shades and shadows on elementary and architectural forms; applications of one, two, and three-point perspective; development of the perspective plan and shades and shadows in perspective.
 Two lecture and four hours of supervised drawing per week.
 Prerequisite: Drawing 2102.